Trump Signs Executive Order To 'Ease The Burdens Of Obamacare'

 It's not clear what kind of relief the executive order envisions.

 Trump also signed paperwork authorizing the elevation of two new Cabinet secretaries.
-The Senate voted this evening to confirm Trump's nominees for Defense secretary, James Mattis, and Homeland Security secretary, John Kelly.
+The Senate voted this evening to confirm Trump's nominees for defense secretary, James Mattis, and homeland security secretary, John Kelly.

 .@potus signs documents to allow Mattis and Kelly to be sworn in & exec order on #Obamacare pic.twitter.com/CdGcGlyfbI— Sean Spicer (@PressSec) January 21, 2017